SV

 Correct Answer: B. Recognise

 British English prefers 'recognise' with '-ise', while American English uses 'recognize' with '-ize'.
 Both are technically accepted in British English, but '-ise' is more commonly taught in Indian schools following the British system.
-For SSC exams, be aware of both spelling conventions.
+'Reconize' drops the 'g', and 'recognnise' incorrectly doubles the 'n'.